nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 If it is not valid, return status.

 1. Allocate a buffer large enough to hold the frame data.
-Set its size to be exactly the data size.
+Set its size to be exactly the frame data size.

 1. Serialize the frame data into the buffer.